-1 2 3 (d)(e) Any student solicited or enrolled by an unregistered representative is entitled to a refund of all monies paid and a release from all obligations to the school.
-Any contract signed by a prospective student as a result of solicitation or enrollment by an 4 unregistered representative is null and void and unenforceable.
-5 6 (e)(d) Representatives shall participate in training approved by the Agency that covers 7 8 the Act and Commission rules relative to representatives, admissions, advertising, and any other topics as required by the Agency to support the legal and ethical 9 solicitation and enrollment of students.
-10 11 §807.53.
+- (d)(c) Any student solicited or enrolled by an unregistered representative is entitled to a refund of all monies paid and a release from all obligations to the school.
+Any contract signed by a prospective student as a result of solicitation or enrollment by an unregistered representative is null and void and unenforceable. - (e)(d) Representatives shall participate in training approved by the Agency that covers the Act and Commission rules relative to representatives, admissions, advertising, and any other topics as required by the Agency to support the legal and ethical solicitation and enrollment of students.

+§807.53.
 Representative Limitations.

-12 3007.33.
-Representative Emintations.
-13 14 (a) The representative shall not begin solicitation of students until the school receives notice of approval for the school and registration of the representative from the 15 16 Agency Commission.
-17 18 (b) Employees and other agents of recruiting firms shall not serve as representatives.
-19 (c) A representative shall not: 20 21 22 23 (1) solicit in public places other than educational settings, job fairs, or organized meetings; 24 25 26 (1)(2) offer as an inducement or enticement any material consideration to a prospective student prior to enrollment, such as cash, food, housing, or gifts; 27 28 (2)(3) administer the entrance test; 29 30 31 (3)(4) advise students about financial aid, other than informing the students of the general availability of financial aid; 32 33 34 (4)(5) give false, misleading, or deceptive information about any aspect of the school's operation, courses , programs, completion or employment rates, examination success rates, job placement, or salary potential; 35 36 (5)(6) concurrently solicit for or represent more than one school, unless the owner 37 38 of each school being represented is informed that the representative is also soliciting for or representing other schools; 39 soliciting for or representing other schools, 40 (6)(7) engage in acts or practices that have a tendency to intimidate, coerce, or 41 mislead a prospective student into accepting an enrollment; 42 43 (7)(8) represent that a school, course, or program has sponsorship, credentials, 44 approval, characteristics, credit transferability, uses, benefits, or qualities that it 45 does not have; 46
+- (a) The representative shall not begin solicitation of students until the school receives notice of approval for the school and registration of the representative from the Agency Commission. - (b) Employees and other agents of recruiting firms shall not serve as representatives. - (c) A representative shall not: - (1) solicit in public places other than educational settings, job fairs, or organized meetings; - (1)(2) offer as an inducement or enticement any material consideration to a prospective student prior to enrollment, such as cash, food, housing, or gifts; - (2)(3) administer the entrance test; - (3)(4) advise students about financial aid, other than informing the students of the general availability of financial aid; - (4)(5) give false, misleading, or deceptive information about any aspect of the school's operation, courses, programs, completion or employment rates, examination success rates, job placement, or salary potential; - (5)(6) concurrently solicit for or represent more than one school, unless the owner of each school being represented is informed that the representative is also soliciting for or representing other schools; - (6)(7) engage in acts or practices that have a tendency to intimidate, coerce, or mislead a prospective student into accepting an enrollment;

-- (8)(9) discredit another school or its courses or programs by false or misleading representation of facts; - (9)(10) solicit enrollments in a course or program that has not been approved by the Agency Commission; - (10)(11) solicit students for a school through an employment agency; or - (11) omit advising students on the school's policies and procedures regarding granting of credit; or - (12) violate any legal requirement or prohibition contained in the Act or this chapter.
+- (7)(8) represent that a school, course, or program has sponsorship, credentials, approval, characteristics, credit transferability, uses, benefits, or qualities that it does not have; - (8)(9) discredit another school or its courses or programs by false or misleading representation of facts; - (9)(10) solicit enrollments in a course or program that has not been approved by the Agency Commission; - (10)(11) solicit students for a school through an employment agency; or - (11) omit advising students on the school's policies and procedures regarding granting of credit; or - (12) violate any legal requirement or prohibition contained in the Act or this chapter.